 Carefully monitoring your actions before you initiate your 1031 exchange transaction is vital to avoiding dealer classification and losing your chance at receiving section 1031 treatment.
 If you’ve already taken certain actions which may trigger that classification, however, don’t panic just yet—remember that the court always takes the big picture into account before making a decision.
 In the Byram case, Mr. Byram did certain things which seemed to suggest that he was a dealer, but the court granted him investor status anyway because they made their assessment based on the totality of his actions.

 CWS Capital Partners has substantial experience with like-kind 1031 exchanges and would be more than delighted to walk you through the process.
-Contact us today to start your 1031 exchange transaction.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.